 In 1960 the elusive tom mated with a stray tortie and white female who had been befriended by Miss Beryl Cox who lived close to the abandoned mine.
 In September she delivered four kittens in a field at the bottom of Miss Cox’s garden.
 One of the kittens, a male, had the same black-brown curly coat as the wild tom.
 Miss Cox named the male kitten Kirlee and planned to keep him as a pet.

-In 1960, Miss Cox read a newspaper article which included a photo of a curly-coated Cornish Rex (discovered ten years previously).
+In 1960, Miss Cox read a newspaper article that included a photo of a curly-coated Cornish Rex (discovered ten years previously).
 The article was for an up and coming cat show and included was a photo of a curly-coated kitten by the name Du-Bu Lambtex.
 It went on to say that she was the only curly coated cat in Britain.
 Miss Cox wrote to the breeder of the kitten, Agnes Watts explaining that she too had a curly-coated cat.
 It was presumed that Kirlee carried the same gene as that of the Cornish Rex.

 Mr Brian Sterling-Webb who had been working on a breeding programme with the “Rex” cat purchased Kirlee from Miss Cox for £25, feeling that Kirlee could be used as an outcross.
 Much to their surprise when mated with several straight coated rex females, all the offspring had straight coats.
 Repeated attempts to mate Kirlee continued to produce straight-haired offspring, and it was concluded that Kirlee’s genotype was different from that of the Cornish Rex.
 The two recessive genes were named: Gene 1 (Cornish Rex) and Gene 2 (Devon Rex).